Marbletm/discordactivity/readme.md

 ### 6. Using the bot
 I used Discord's new integrated command feature.
 So in the text chat you should just be able to type `/activity` and extra options will appear.
 It should be intuitive as is.
+Do know that when the bot sends an invite, Discord will say that it has expired.
+It will still work!
+Just press the hyperlink instead of the Play button.